Dedetat/iconofast/README.md

 # Iconofast
 Welcome to our source speech repository about [flubber](https://github.com/veltman/flubber)!

- - All informations are in the README 👌
+ - All the information is in the README 👌
  - Source code of our livecoding is described here too ! 📖
  - Feel free to open issues / PR 🤗